Trustees

 Along with her SUP instructing, Leeanne is a qualified Yoga teacher and has brought this practice to the water with her Yoga Bliss classes.
 Supporting individuals to slow down and calm the mind with different sequences and breathing techniques.
 The gentle movement of water offers calming effects and supports to reduce stress and promotes a sense of inner peace.
 A refreshing and rejuvenating way to connect to mind, body, soul and the elements.

-Christine Hogben – Partnerships
+Christine Hogben – Chair

 Christine has been involved with coaching, development, learning and change throughout her career both in the outdoors working for charities, mutual and private commercial companies.
 Throughout her passion for helping others understand themselves and increase their self-awareness around learning and relationships has been a common theme.